danielfett/draft-dpop/main.md

   -08

-* Editorial updates from WGLC feedback
+* Lots of editorial updates from WGLC feedback
+* Further clarify that either iat or nonce can be used alone in validating the timeliness of the proof and somewhat de-emphasize jti tracking

   -07